How To Paint A Bird In Watercolors?

 Materials needed when painting a bird with water

 Now that you have gained a clue on how to paint a bird with watercolor, it is important to know the essential materials that you need for this exercise.
-Ensure you select the right materials for every task; the same case applies with colors.
+Ensure you select the right materials for every task; the same case applies to colors.
 Some of the essential materials you need include:

 • Watercolor paper